leta-krahenbuhl/notebooks/README.md

   - Create a to do list page
   - Start a mood tracker page every month to be able to see patterns in your moods
   - Suggest other things you can do
-    - eg create a recipe collection (as a new notebook, use a journal for each theme such as mains, deserts, etc)
+    - eg create a recipe collection
     - Create lists such as movies I'd like to watch, books to read, etc
 - Can easily add pictures, screenshots, URLs to a page when browsing the internet or from pictures on phone
 - Make it social so you can share aspects of it with friends who are using the app too